rfrht/Yaesu-OLED-TX-Timer/README.md

 ## Whistles and bells
 * It features a splash screen on power-on;
-* Also features a RX timer (smaller font size, in hh:mm:ss format).
+* Features a RX timer (smaller font size, in hh:mm:ss format).
 Only counts when squelch is open.
+* It also counts the squelched time (can be disabled).
 * You can also configure a [alert threshold](https://github.com/rfrht/Yaesu-OLED-TX-Timer/blob/master/yaesu-oled-tx-timer.ino#L19) - when your TX exceeds this transmission time, the display inverts color schema for extra warning.

 ## Any gotchas?